Paddington Town Hall: History of the area

 This suburb, which took its name from the London borough, lies in what were once paddocks adjacent to Victoria Barracks.
-It was the first of the early Sydney suburbs that was not self-sufficient - its inhabitants, unlike those of Balmain or Newtown, where work was available in local industries, had to go away each day to their places of employment.
+It was the first of the early Sydney suburbs that was not self-sufficient – its inhabitants, unlike those of Balmain or Newtown, where work was available in local industries, had to go away each day to their places of employment.
 Development of the eastern suburbs of Edgecliff, Double Bay, Point Piper and Woollahra surrounded this area with wealthy people's homes so this small hilly suburb lost all hope of harbour views.

-The area developed after a road was constructed to link up with a pilot station that was to be built at Watson's Bay (South Head Road).
+The area developed after a road was constructed to link up with a pilot station that was to be built at Watsons Bay (Old South Head Road).
 John Palmer, the settlement's commissary, refused to allow people to cross his land grant ('Woolloomooloo'), so the road had to follow a roundabout way through Paddington to bypass his 100 acre.
 Only a handful of workers lived in the area, and it was not until 1838, when it was decided to build a new military barracks in Paddington, that life came to the area.

 From 1848 when Victoria Barracks had been opened (designed by Lt.-Col. George Barney) and homes for the soldiers and their families had been erected, Paddington began to assume a real identity...The (barracks site) land was sandy - in fact a huge sandhill was located on the western side of the Greens Road area, and the foundation trenches had to be dug very deep, to locate firm stone for the foundations.
 Stone was mostly quarried in the area: the stonemasons were free settlers who had worked on erection of the Customs House at what was then Semi-Circular Quay.

 Once the soldiers and their families moved here, shopkeepers followed.
 Builders moved into the area and put up 3,800 houses between 1860 and 1890.
 These terraces give today's Paddington its air of individuality.
 The first school in the area was opened in the Presbyterian manse in Oxford Street, built in 1845.